Focus on Fibres: Sustainable Seaweed Fabric... SeaCell™

-Imagine a fabric that not just protects the skin, but allows it to absorb nutrients!
+Imagine a fabric that not just protects the skin from the environment, but carries its own healthy properties in its fibres.
 What if the ingredients in this fabric didn't involve farming or animal use, but came from an abundant resource, seaweed, found in our oceans?
-This is what the innovative and progressive seaweed fabric, SeaCell, is all about.
+This is what the innovative and progressive seaweed fabric, SeaCell™, is all about.
 We explore whether this is truly a reality for sustainable fashion.

 Seaweed has always been linked to medical and health benefits.
 In just eight grams of dried kombu, a brown kelp, you'll find more calcium than a glass of milk!
 Seaweed contains iron and is an incredible source of iodine, which is important for thyroid function.
 As well as vitamins A, C and E, seaweed is also a source of vitamin B12, a deficiency in which can lead to a type of anaemia.
 It's a rich source of antimicrobial nutrients and also has anti-inflammatory properties.
 These properties make seaweed an inherently healthy source for skin-friendly fibres.